fedek6/wp-headless-theme/.github/README.md

 # Donation widget via PayU

 Theme to hide WordPress frontend.
 It shows only 404 error.

+This is ideal for headless solutions.